zoki-dimovski/propeller-nestjs-sample-project/README.md

 $ npm run start:prod
 ```

-The application will run on port 3000.
+The application will run on port 3000.<br>
-GET to the /examples end point will return Hello World.
+GET to the /examples end point will return "Hello World".

 ## Test